GLO3013-E4/COViRondelle2021/CONTRIBUTING.md

 Further information will be placed here when the project will have started.

-Useful sections to add here would be :

 ### Code style

 When the technology for our frontend will have been decided, its code style and formatting process will be explained here.